This website is not endorced by Wipers or Greg Sage!

 Straight Ahead LP (1985) (Solo Album)

-After Wipers disbanded for the first time, Greg started writing songs on his acoustic guitar (an acoustic Ventura guitar with an electric pickup).
-Greg is qouted as saying: "After I recorded Over The Edge, I had $5,000 invested into that record.
+After Wipers disbanded for the first time, Greg started writing songs on his acoustic guitar (an acoustic Ventura guitar with an electric pickup, perhaps his first guitar.
+Greg is quoted as saying: "After I recorded Over The Edge, I had $5,000 invested into that record.
 The record company went bankrupt, so they took the money and started a new label.
 We got screwed and I had no way of paying back the debt, so that was the end of The Wipers.
-I was out in the Mohave desert and I wrote a bunch of songs on the acoustic guitar, I fixed a tape recorder for somebody.
+I was out in the Mohave desert and I wrote a bunch of songs on the acoustic guitar.
+I fixed a tape recorder for somebody.
 An eight track recorder, so I got to use it for a month as a fee for fixing it, I guess.
 I just recorded those songs."
-Now I've looked high and low for this Ventura acoustic guitar with an electric pickup, and I'd assume it was a Ventura V-14 made in japan, recorded into a tape recorder and bassed on random guess I'll assume it was a Tascam 48 Reel to Reel.
+Now I've looked high and low for this Ventura acoustic guitar with an electric pickup, and I'd assume it was a Ventura V-14 made in japan, recorded into a tape recorder and based on random guess I'll assume it was a Tascam 48 Reel to Reel.
 The amp sounds like a Randal of some kind but I'd assume It's just the Ampeg Gemini I.

 ---------------------